 Symptoms and Clinical Signs of Infectious Mononucleosis

-The prodromal stage is usually asymptomatic, especially in children < 10 years.
+The prodromal stage is usually asymptomatic, especially in children younger than 10 years.

 Symptoms of acute mononucleosis

-Typical symptoms of symptomatic Mononucleosis are the following:
+Typical symptoms of symptomatic mononucleosis include the following:

 - Cervical lymphadenopathy